Operation-P-E-A-C-C-E-Robotics/base-swerve/GUIDE/01DriverStation.md

 The most important things are:
 1. Make sure windows firewall is off
+2. Force windows to update around a week before competition.
-2. Make sure windows update is off during competitions
+3. Make sure windows update is off during competitions
-3. Make sure power settings don't automatically put the computer to sleep
+4. Make sure power settings don't automatically put the computer to sleep

 ## How to Use the Driver Station
 ***PLEASE Read the [WPILib docs on it yo](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station.html)***